zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 `components.cloud-gateway.apiml.service.additionalRegistration`

-Below is an example for your reference on how to set the value for this property in zowe.yml.
+Use the following example as a reference on how to set the value for this property in zowe.yml.

+**Example:**
 ```
 components.cloud-gateway.apiml.service.additionalRegistration:
     # central API ML (in HA, for non-HA mode use only 1 hostname)